 If you are the administrator to a trust, you may be feeling a little overwhelmed.
 Trust administration is an important responsibility, and you may be unsure of your duties and responsibilities.
-By working with a Palmdale CA estate planning lawyer, you can be sure that you properly administer the trust that has been put in your control.
+By working with a Lancaster CA estate planning lawyer, you can be sure that you properly administer the trust that has been put in your control.
 Call Herbert Law Office today to learn more about trust administration.

 We Can Help With Common Trust Administration Tasks